Vyral/jan-leasure/_posts/2022-12-02-marrying-the-house-and-dating-the-rate-3-things-to-consider.md

 ---
 layout: post
-title: 'Marrying the House and Dating the Rate: 3 Things To Consider'
+title: Marry the House and Date the Rate
 date: 2022-12-02 00:00:00
 tags:
   - Home Buyer Tips